scipy/scipy/docs/tutorial.rst

 Basic Usage
 -------------

+For most users, the primary feature of interpolate is the function 'interp1d'.
+It takes in known data points and the points at which to interpolate values, and returns estimates that will suffice for most purposes.
+Optional keyword arguments put a variety of other sophisticated methods one string away from the user, and users can define and pass in their own custom-tailored interpolation methods.

 The following example uses the 'interp1d' function to linearly interpolate a sin curve from a sparse set of values. ::

 	# start up ipython for our examples.
 	$ ipython -pylab